LuckyHyena/DnD/tomb_of_annihilation/player_notes/travelling_full.md

 If you drink only 1 gallon of water per day, you can make a moderate [DC 15] **Constitution** saving throw to avoid gaining levels of exhaustion.
 You have disadvantage on this saving throw if you are wearing medium armor, heavy armor, or heavy clothing, and you take a -5 penalty to this saving throw if the party is moving at a fast pace.

 ### Starvation
-You need 1 lb of food per day.
+You need 2 lbs of food per day.
 You can go without food for a number of days equal to 3 + your **Constitution** modifier.
 After that you will gain a level of exhaustion at the end of every day.

 You can eat only half rations to stretch supplies; this counts as half a day without food.